AhmedFaisal10/Telecom-Customer-Churn-Analysis/README.md

-# 📊 Customer Churn Analysis Portfolio
+# 📊 Telecom Customer Churn Analysis Portfolio

 ## 🔍 Overview
 This repository contains **two independent customer churn analysis projects**, each built using a different analytics tool and a different dataset.